brendomaciel/sublime-preferences/README.md

 I use a trick to the background of Dracula color scheme adjust to the Material Theme.

-To do it, you must go to `Installed Packages` folder (two levels below regarding `User` folder) and edit the `Dracula.tmTheme` file in the `Dracula Color Scheme.sublime-package`.
+To do it, you must quit the Sublime Text if it is running and go to `Installed Packages` folder (two levels below regarding `User` folder) and edit the `Dracula.tmTheme` file in the `Dracula Color Scheme.sublime-package`.
 Simply use some unpacking program.
 Then you need to change the first background key value to `#263238` (theme's background color).

 Keyboard shortcuts